omics-datascience/BioAPI/README.md

     - `gene_ids`: Returns a JSON with as many keys as there are valid genes in the body.
 For each gene, the value is a JSON with the following format:
       - `alias_symbol`: alternative symbols for a known gene
       - `percentage_gene_gc_content`: Ratio of guanine and cytosine nucleotides in the DNA sequence of the gene
-      - `oncokb_cancer_gene`: return "Oncogene" or "Tumor Suppressor Gene" only if the gene has this information in the OncoKB database
+      - `oncokb_cancer_gene`: return `Oncogene` or `Tumor Suppressor Gene` only if the gene has this information in the OncoKB database.
       - `name`: gene name according to the HGNC database
       - `band`: cytoband or specific location in the genome
-      - `chromosome`: chromosome where the gene is located
+      - `chromosome`: chromosome where the gene is located (Chromosome without *chr* prefix).
       - `start_position`: chromosomal position of gene starts for the reference genome GRCh38
       - `end_position`: chromosomal position of gene ends for the reference genome GRCh38
       - `start_GRCh37`: chromosomal position of gene starts for the reference genome GRCh37
       - `end_GRCh37`: chromosomal position of gene ends for the reference genome GRCh37
-      - `strand`: DNA strand containing the coding sequence for the gene
+      - `strand`: DNA strand containing the coding sequence for the gene.
+Possible values are 1 for the positive strand or -1 for the negative strand.
-      - `gene_biotype`: gene type (examples: protein_coding or miRNA)
+      - `gene_biotype`: A gene or transcript classification (examples: protein_coding or miRNA).
+The different possibilities for this field can be found in the [Biotype section of the Ensembl documentation](https://vega.archive.ensembl.org/info/about/gene_and_transcript_types.html).
       - `refseq_summary`: complete description of the gene according to the RefSeq database (RefSeq : NCBI Reference Sequences)
       - `civic_description`: Description of the clinical relevance of the gene according to the CiVIC (Clinical Interpretation of Variants in Cancer) database
       - `hgnc_id`: Gene identifier in the HGNC database